The Great Greenland Roundtrip

 Ilimanaq Lodge

 The 15 cabins all have direct views of Disco Bay.
 Each cottage can accommodate 1 to 4 people, and each has a private bathroom and toilet.
-The cottages are a little more than 40 square meters (430 square feet) and furnished with modern furniture in a rustic, Nordic look.
+The cabins are a little more than 40 square meters (430 square feet) and furnished with modern furniture in a rustic, Nordic look.
 Also, all cabins have a private terrace where you can enjoy the view and enjoy the sound of the waves against the rocks.

 Ilimanaq Lodge